 Objective 1: Research proposals to support establishment forest network of 6-9 demonstration forests of low density management and regeneration in EWP.
 If proposals are successful, the forests will be established and biodiversity monitored.

 Objective 2: Research proposals to support establishment of intensive research measurements on tree physiology, insect pests, fungal pathogens, and biodiversity in EWP forests.
 If proposals are successful, studies will generate peer-reviewed publications on how low density management of EWP affects tree physiology, insect pests, and fungal pathogens.

+Objective 3: Research proposals to support studies on eastern white pine product and market opportunities.
+If proposals are successful, studies will generate peer-reviewed publications describing differences in product and market opportunities across the range of EWP.

-Objective 3: Establishment of the Eastern White Pine Management Institute which will organize a symposium, update a field manual and fact sheets, organize field workshops and webinars, and produce video.
+Objective 4: Establishment of the Eastern White Pine Management Institute which will organize a symposium, update a field manual and fact sheets, organize field workshops and webinars, and produce video.